-From Pisa’s famous tower, head north to Italy’s Floating City.
-Venice is one of the most breathtaking destinations in the world, a historic lagoon metropolis built on over 100 man-made islands and criss-crossed by a network of canals, footbridges, and narrow pedestrian lanes.
+From Pisa, the city known for its famous tower, head north to Venice, Italy’s Floating City!
+Venice is one of the most breathtaking destinations in the world.
+It is a historic lagoon metropolis built on over 100 man-made islands, and criss-crossed by a network of canals, footbridges, and narrow pedestrian lanes.
 The city is closed to vehicles, so the most convenient option is to arrive in Venice by train.

-Venice is 200 miles (322 km) northeast of Pisa, and though the fastest train routes take the same amount of time as driving, having a car in Venice is a hassle best avoided.
+Venice is 200 miles (322 km) northeast of Pisa, and although most train rides take the same amount of time to drive this distance, having a car in Venice is an inconvenience.
 The city is closed to traffic, so cars must be left at a parking lot or garage in Mestre, the nearby industrial port city.
 From there, you have to catch the vaporetto (water bus) or train to the center of Venice.
-Taking the train directly into Venice from Pisa is by far the simpler choice.
+Taking the train directly into Venice from Pisa is a simpler and smarter choice.

 Frequent Trains from Pisa to Venice

-Trenitalia has about 25 trains daily from Pisa to Venice, and the fastest take just over 3 hours.
-All routes include a portion of the journey on a Regionale train to Florence’s Santa Maria Novella station, where you connect to one of Trenitalia’s high-speed Alta Velocità (AV) Frecciarossa, Frecciabianca, and Intercity trains to Venice.
+There are about 25 trains leaving daily from Pisa to Venice, and the fastest take just over 3 hours.
+All routes include a portion of the journey on a Regionale train to Florence’s Santa Maria Novella station, where you connect to one of the high-speed Frecciarossa, Frecciabianca, or Intercity trains to Venice.

 If you are traveling on a weekend or holiday, the trains may run less frequently and have longer travel times.

 There are no direct trains between Pisa and Venice.
 All routes include a change in Florence’s S. M. Novella station.